Children-in-Families/oscar-web/README.md

   rspec
 ```

-### Bugs Report and Improvements
+### Issue Reporting

 If you experience with bugs or need further improvement, please create a new issue in the repo issue list.

+### Contributing to Children in Families

+Pull requests are very welcome.
+Before submitting a pull request, please make sure that your changes are well tested.
+Pull requests without tests will not be accepted.

+### Authors

+Children in Families is developed in partnership by [Rotati Consulting](http://www.rotati.com) and [CIF](http://www.childreninfamilies.org)

 ### License

-Children in Families is a free to use software and maintained by [Rotati Consulting](http://www.rotati.com/).
+Children in Families Mobile Application is released under [AGPL](http://www.gnu.org/licenses/agpl-3.0-standalone.html)